openwisp/openwisp-firmware-upgrader/docs/user/quickstart.rst

 After uploading, the system will automatically extract metadata (board, compatible strings, target, firmware version) from the image.
-For image types where automatic extraction is not supported (e.g. x86), the metadata can be entered manually from the firmware image's detail page once the extraction status is shown as *Failed*.
+For image types where automatic extraction is not supported (e.g. x86), or when extraction fails outright, the metadata can be entered manually from the firmware image's detail page once the extraction status is shown as *Failed* or *Invalid*.
 When the metadata is extracted only partially (for example through the DTB scan), the missing fields stay empty and editable.
-Filling them in is optional.
+Filling them is optional.

-A mass upgrade of a build is blocked only while one of its images is unconfirmed, still being processed, or has failed extraction for any reason.
+A mass upgrade of a build is blocked only while one of its images is unconfirmed, still being processed, or, for any reason, has extraction status *Failed* or *Invalid*.
 Images with partial or manually entered metadata are still eligible for mass upgrade.

 4. Perform a Firmware Upgrade to a Specific Device
 --------------------------------------------------